Frequently Asked Questions

 Who can have a homebirth?

 Homebirth is a reasonably safe option for those who are low-risk and healthy.
 “Low-Risk” is defined as someone, with no pre-existing or current health conditions, that which require medication to manage, or would make a birth at home unsafe, as well as those who are pregnant with a single, head-down baby, who births spontaneously between 37 and 42 weeks gestation.
+Obviously there are some outliers to the 37-42 week range, but only an extremely small percentage of women will need to consider this.

-Take your time, do your due diligence, and make the decision that feels right for you.
-I am not here to sway you or your spouse one way or another.
 Midwifery care applies a risk screening criteria throughout, in order to maintain safety.
-Open communication, relationship, trust, honesty, transparency and preparation are essential to Midwifery care and the risk screening process.
+Open communication, relationship, trust, honesty, transparency, partnership, and preparation are essential to Midwifery care and the risk screening process.

 Film: Why Not Home